Tango is a multidimensional form of art.

 All that makes you put in a lot of effort.
 Dancing is supposed to be easy.
 It will be easy if you strengthen yourself.

 Tango asks you to be honest, and show your honest self.
 Very probably, at the beginning you do not recognize yourself in what appears when you allow yourself to be natural, let it go, and you may not like it!
 But, good news, once you know yourself and how you actually move, you can change it, you can shape it, and you can work on making yourself more elegant without pretending.
 And that is going to make you stronger.
-And for that, you will be thankful to Tango forever.
+And for that, you will be thankful to tango forever.

 That is why I consider the process of teaching/learning tango as requiring some “familiarity” approach.
-Let’s be aware that the generation of my grandparents in Argentina learned tango from close relatives and friends, so those “defense mechanisms” were at their lowest level of alert.
+Let’s be aware that the generation of my parents in Argentina learned tango from close relatives and friends, so those “defense mechanisms” were at their lowest level of alert.

 When I came to teach tango for the first time to the Bay Area, I tried to adapt my teaching method to the general rationalistic/ballroom-like approach the students were expecting (my limited knowledge of English, and the fact that everybody was more or less of a stranger to me also contributed to the adaptation of that approach).
-However, overtime I realized that it mostly did not help students to understand the particular characteristics that makes Tango what it is.
+However, overtime I realized that it mostly did not help students to understand the particular characteristics that makes tango what it is.
 So I decided to return to the “familiar” approach we all are used to in Argentina, although sometime it does not match the new students’ expectations.

 Many times a new student asks me: